App icons and logos

 When you use the asset generator to generate all the assets you need, there's a reason why it doesn't generate badge logos by default: they're very different from other app assets.
 The badge logo is a status image that appears in notifications and on the app's tiles.

-For more information, see the Badge notifications for UWP apps article.
+For more information, see Badge notifications for Windows apps.

 Customizing asset padding